Getsemani, Cartagena: Local gives away all its best secrets [2023]

 Upscale stays in Getsemaní

-Here are my favorites upscale hotels in Getsemaní.
+Here are my favorite upscale hotels in Getsemaní.

 Hotel Capellán de Getsemaní